Lilacine amazon

-The lilacine amazon (Amazona autumnalis lilacina) or Ecuadorian red-lored amazon is an amazon parrot native to Ecuador in South America.
-According to the IOC World Bird List, it is still considered to be a subspecies of the red-lored amazon, although Birdlife International considers it to be a separate species, as Amazona lilacina - as does the International Union for Conservation of Nature for the purposes of the IUCN Red List, rating the lilacine amazon as critically endangered.
+The lilacine amazon (Amazona lilacina), also known as the Ecuadorian red-lored amazon, is an amazon parrot native to Ecuador in South America.
+The International Union for Conservation of Nature classifies the lilacine amazon as critically endangered.

-The lilacine amazon is generally smaller than its related subspecies, with a black beak and more subdued coloring.
+It is generally smaller than the closely related red-lored amazon, with a black beak and more subdued coloring.
 Lilacine amazons are said to make favorable companion parrots because of their gentle, affectionate nature and agreeable temperament.

 Description

 The lilacine amazon is a small parrot, approximately 34 cm long when mature, with primarily green plumage.
 Like the red-lored amazon, it has red lores and yellow cheeks; its distinguishing features include a fully black beak, and lilac-tipped feathers on its crown.

 Behavior

 The lilacine amazon is known for its gentle and timid nature.
 In the wild it avoids confrontation with intruders, opting to seek cover in nearby foliage until danger has passed.
 It usually spends time in small- to medium-sized groups, with which it roosts at night; many birds pair off monogamously within the larger group, and they are most frequently seen flying in pairs.